bernhardAxonIvy/doc/source/designer-guide/user-interface/web-page/index.rst

    request is available from the client.
 This means that you *cannot* use web pages if at least one of the following conditions apply:

-   -  The current request was not triggered by HTTP (e.g. started by an Event Bean).
+   -  The current request was not triggered by HTTP (e.g., started by an Event Bean).

    -  The current task is executed by SYSTEM.

-   -  The process is running in a parallel execution section, e.g. after a *Split* element.
+   -  The process is running in a parallel execution section, e.g., after a *Split* element.